Search term tips:

 Books:

-When searching for books, it's best to use only one or two words even if your topic is more complex.
+When searching for books, it's best to use fewer keywords even if your topic is more complex.
 For example, for inequality or racial conflict in China, just type and search for China.

 Articles:

-When searching for articles in databases (ProQuest or EbscoHost/Academic Search Premier) consider more complex combinations of search term.
+When searching for articles in databases (ProQuest or EbscoHost/Academic Search Complete) consider more specific or complex combinations of search term.

 Here are some ideas: